 Loi Krathong or Loy Krathong is truly a spectacular floating festival of flowers, candle lights and incense sticks.
 It's celebrated throughout Thailand every year during the night of the full moon in the twelfth lunar month of November.

 If you are going to take a holiday break anywhere in the country at this particular time of the year, then you really must take the opportunity to join in on this joyous occasion.
 It is one of the best festivals in Thailand and should not to be missed.

 Not only do the locals living here display their utter enthusiasm in celebrating the spirit of this festival, but you as a tourist are more than welcome to participate in this fantastic event.

-Krathong symbolizes a time for one to cleanse past sins and seek renewed happiness for the new year.
-It's a special time too, when married or engaged couples are blessed so that they may prosper in the upcoming year.
+Krathong symbolises a time for one to cleanse past sins and seek renewed happiness for the new year.
+It's a special time too when married or engaged couples are blessed so that they may prosper in the upcoming year.

 The word Loi simply means to float and Krathong is the word used to describe the lotus-shape floating vessel.
 The modern Krathong floats are more likely to be made out of Styrofoam.

 However, they are often discouraged by the locals as they tend to pollute the lakes or ponds on which they are set free.
 Please be aware that they can also take years to dissipate, that is to say, if they ever do.

 The traditional banana tree trunk floats are biodegradable therefore they are a much better option.
 If you want to participate in the event, rather purchase one of the banana varieties.
 You'll be doing the Eco-System a very, very big favour.